mchaput/whoosh/docs/source/spelling.rst

 phonetic matching or semantic/contextual analysis a good spell checker might.
 However, it is still very useful.

-There are a two main strategies for correcting words:
+There are two main strategies for correcting words:

 *   Use the terms from an index field.